punagamer32/Puna-Bot/README.md

 README

-Hey, I'm puna here are the main details to Puna Bot discord bot.
+Hey, I'm Puna, here are the main details to Puna Bot discord bot.

 I started this bot as a private project, not expecting it to be this big. but as I addded more features I started to realize I could just make it public and let everyone use it.